Jlmorga/jlmorga.github.io/essays/ProgressinProgrammingReport.md

 ---
 ## My programming skills have greatly improved in the following ways:

 One way that my programming skills improved is that I’m able to look at blocks of code and understand what the code does.
 However, sometimes when it come to writing the actual code myself, I tend to struggle.
-I would say  I had a good understanding of the basics such as when to use tags, the importance of correct punctuation & grammar, understanding how HTML and CSS work with each other.
+I would say I have a good understanding of the basics such as when to use tags, the importance of correct punctuation & grammar, understanding how HTML and CSS work with each other.
 However besides these, I cannot say I am confident in much else, however I hope I do get there one day.
 I am not too confident with JavaScript yet.
-However I found commenting on my code going through labs and the assignment 1 has defiantly help me grasps some of the concepts better.
+However I found commenting on my code going through labs and the assignment 1 has definitely helped me grasps some of the concepts better.